leafo/tableshape/README.md

 required, the callback is used to create a new repaired object that is returned.

-> If you pass a mutable object, like a table, then on repair a brand new table
+> If you pass a mutable object, like a table, then any repairs will be done on
-> will be returned.
+> a copy of the table.
 The original object will not be mutated.
-If a repair is not
+If a repair is
-> necessary then that same table is returned.
+> not necessary then the same object is returned.

 ```lua
 url_shape:repair("https://itch.io") --> https://itch.io